Awesomity Lab is a software development company based in Kigali Rwanda.

 First line of code

-Our founders meet for the first time at Hehe (Now DMM.HeHe).
+Our founders meet for the first time at Hehe.
 They are part of the code club, a 6 months program to train students in the secret art of mobile app development.
 By the end of the program, our founders get their first taste at creating mobile apps.
 They come up with a couple of android games for kids to make learning fun.
 The apps didn’t get much traction but they were enough to inspire the guys to keep learning and perfecting their skills.